What You’ll Learn

 Whether you heat your home with propane or only have a propane stove, you need the right tank size to accommodate your propane usage and the size of your home.

-Running out of propane too quickly might indicate that you need to upgrade your tank size.
+Running out of propane too quickly, like in the middle of cooking, might indicate that you need to upgrade your tank size.
 Whereas more efficient propane appliances may allow for a smaller tank with fewer refills.

 Continue reading to learn why it’s important to choose the right size tank for your home.